Wataru-Oshima-Tokyo/ROS_install/README.md

  rosdep install -y --from-paths src --ignore-src --rosdistro noetic -r --os=debian:buster

- //sudo pip3 install -U catkin_tools

- sudo apt-get install python3-catkin-tools

 sudo ./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release --install-space /opt/ros/noetic -j2

+(If you failed to do it above, try  the below one

+ catkin build --unbuilt

+ )

 (If your raspbeery pi crushes during the this build, try increasing the swap